Switzerland at the Olympics: Gymnastics

 Switzerland sent one gymnast to the first Games in 1896; Louis Zutter won the pommel horse and finished second in the vault and parallel bars.

 Fencing

 Switzerland first competed in fencing at the 1900 Games, with 3 fencers (two men's foilists, one of whom also competed in the épée, and a men's sabreur); none advanced past the quarterfinals.

+Rowing

 Sailing

 Switzerland was one of the nations competing in the first Olympic sailing competitions in 1900.
 The Swiss team included the first female Olympian, who was also the first female Olympic medalist and first female Olympic champion; Hélène de Pourtalès won a gold medal and a silver medal as a member of the crew of the Lérina.

 Shooting

 Switzerland had one shooter in one event at the inaugural 1896 Games, placing eighth.
 In 1900, the Swiss dominated the shooting competitions and took 5 out of the 9 gold medals including both of the team championships.